Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

         <assembly_file.fa.gz> \
         <gff3_file.gff3.gz>

-References can also be downloaded from the UCSC browser using:
+References can also be downloaded from the UCSC browser (not recommended) using:

     tail-tools make-ucsc-reference: \
         <output_dir> \